umbraco/UmbracoDocs/Extending/Section-Trees/sections.md

 The Umbraco backoffice consists of Sections, also referred to as Applications, which contain Trees.

-Each section is identified by an icon in the top navigation ribbon of the Umbraco Backoffice.
+Each section is shown in the top navigation ribbon of the Umbraco Backoffice.

 ## Create a Custom Section